-Thus, as described previously, the proposed development conforms to and implements the Kaua'i General Plan's vision of residential and commercial development occurring in proximity to urban and residential areas.
+Thus, as described previously, the proposed Project conforms to and implements the Kaua'i General Plan's vision of residential development integrating with Kaua'i's towns.

 2.B.
 Availability of Basic Services such as Schools, Parks, Wastewater Systems, Solid Waste Disposal, Drainage, Water, Transportation Systems, Public Utilities, and Police and Fire Protection.